 Portrayed by John Reardon

-"All I know is all I do is die, so if you want to shoot me, shoot me.
+- "All I know is all I do is die, so if you want to shoot me, shoot me.
 Just promise me you finish the job, 'cause I can't take this anymore."

-, he was a son of the Titan Iapetus by Clymene, one of the Oceanids.
-He was brother to Menoetius, Atlas, and Epimetheus.
+Prometheus is a proto-god, a Titan.
+In Classical Mythology, he was a son of the Titan Iapetus by Clymene, one of the Oceanids.
+He was brother to Menoetius, Atlas and Epimetheus.
 He is credited with shaping man from clay and stealing fire from the gods for humans to use, which allowed humans to create civilization and technology.
-Zeus punishes him for this theft by chaining him to a rock on the side of a mountain and sending Zeus' eagle to eat Prometheus' liver everyday.
-The Prometheus in Supernatural
+Zeus punishes him for this theft by chaining him to a rock on the side of a mountain and sending Zeus's eagle to eat Prometheus' liver everyday.

-is freed from from the mountain during an avalanche around 2005, but continues to die everyday for a few hours and have his liver eaten by an eagle only to be resurrected and have the same events occur the next day.
-He met a woman, Hayley, whom he helped rescue from the avalanche, and they have a son, Oliver.
-Due to his repeated deaths and resurrections, Prometheus does not remember who or what he is and is called Shane.
+The Prometheus in Supernatural is freed from from the mountain during an avalanche around 2005, but continues to die everyday for a few hours and have his liver eaten by an eagle only to be resurrected and have the same events occur the next day.
+He met a woman, Hayley, whom he helped rescue from the avalanche, and they had a son, Oliver.
+Due to his repeated deaths and resurrections, Prometheus does not remember who or what he is and is called "Shane."
 Zeus blames Prometheus for the Greek gods losing power and continues to hunt him, while the Winchester brothers try to break the curse of dying everyday, which afflicts Prometheus as well as his son Oliver.

 - Amnesiac God: He forgot his name and the fact that he is a Titan.

-- Everything Trying to Kill You: Avalanche, sexual intercourse, pot dealers, drunk driver, grizzly bear, Artemis, and Zeus.
+- Everything Trying to Kill You: Avalanche, sexual intercourse, pot dealers, drunk driver, grizzly bear, Artemis and Zeus.

-- Fate Worse Than Death: Watching his son die everyday.
+- Fate Worse than Death: Watching his son die everyday.

 - Forgot About His Powers: He is surprised to find he has fighting skills when Artemis attacks him.